ajailani4/find-your-cats/README.md

 Find Your Cats is a multiplatform app that can be used to find cats.
 Currently this app is only available on Android and iOS.

 ## Architecture
-This app implements layered architecture which has 2 layers, data layer on shared module and presentation layer on each platform-specific module.
+This app implements layered architecture which has 2 layers, data layer on shared module and presentation layer on each platform-specific modules.

 ## Tech Stack and Libraries
 - Kotlin